Motorcycles

 The V21L is already one of the most impressive electric motorcycles on the planet, producing 150 horsepower in its stock form and capable of reaching speeds of up to 170 mph

-But, perhaps most importantly, is the ability of such batteries to have longer life cycles because their cells are less prone to deterioration.
+But perhaps more important when it comes to real world use, solid state batteries should have longer life cycles because their cells are less prone to deterioration.
 That, in my opinion, would be the single biggest unique selling point when this tech trickles into mainstream automotive manufacture.

 PowerCo and QuantumScape have revealed plans to develop a commercial version of the solid-state battery by the end of this decade.
 But I have to admit, we’d much likely see it on four wheels than two for much of the early phases, and that’s because the car market is much bigger than motorcycles.